 In a heavy frying pan, heat the oil over medium-low heat and sauté the onion until it is golden brown and very soft, about 25 minutes.
 Add the chopped tomatoes and sugar, letting them fry until they melt into the onions and form a paste, about another 10-15 minutes.
 This is called a sofregit, and its intense flavor forms the basis of many Catalan dishes.
 Remove the pan from the heat.

 In a large mortar or food processor, combine the saffron, garlic, almonds and parsley and pound (or pulse) to a thick paste (add a little water if necessary to keep things moving).
 Add the paste to the onion mixture along with the stock and the chickpeas, bring to a boil over medium-high heat and simmer until the liquid has reduced to a thick sauce, about 10-15 minutes.
 Season with salt and lemon juice to taste.
-Serve hot or at room temperature; you'll find that this dish keeps developing in flavor the longer it sits.
+Serve hot or at room temperature; you’ll find that this dish keeps developing in flavor th

 e longer it sits.